 Consistent with that mission, the council's structure and responsibilities stem from two documents.
-The first is a contract with Alyeska, which operates the trans-Alaska
+The first is a contract with Alyeska, which operates the trans-Alaska pipeline and the Valdez tanker terminal.

-The council's mission is to promote environmentally safe operation of the Valdez Marine Terminal and the oil tankers that call there.
-Photo by Randy Brandon. pipeline and the Valdez tanker terminal.
 Under this contract, the council receives funding for services to Alyeska and the public.
 The second guiding document, enacted after the council was created, is the federal Oil Pollution Act of 1990, which requires citizen oversight councils for Prince William Sound and Cook Inlet.
 The council's 18 member organizations are communities in the region affected by the 1989 Exxon Valdez oil spill, as well as aquaculture, commercial fishing, environmental, Native, recreation, and tourism groups.
 Contract Under the terms of its contract, the council reviews, monitors and comments on Alyeska's oil spill response and prevention plans; its prevention and response capabilities; and its environmental protection capabilities.
-The council increase public awareness of Alyeska's oil spill response, spill prevention and environmental protection capabilities, as well as the actual and potential environmental impacts of terminal and tanker operations.
-The council comments on and participates in monitoring and assessment of environmental, der r social and economic consequences of oil related accidents.
+The council also reviews and monitors the actual and potential environmental impacts of terminal and tanker operations.
+The contract also calls for the council to increase public awareness of Alyeska's oil spill response, spill prevention and environmental protection capabilities, as well as the actual and potential environmental impacts of terminal and tanker operations.
+The council comments on and participates in monitoring and assessment of environmental.

+social and economic consequences of oil related accidents.
 It provides input on actual or potential environmental impacts in or near Prince William Sound, and comments on the design of